apache/fury/docs/specification/xlang_serialization_spec.md

 ###### Field Header

 Field Header is 8 bits, annotation can be used to provide more specific info.
-If annotation not exists, fury will infer those info automatically.
+If annotation not exists, fory will infer those info automatically.

 The format for field header is: